Webhook Subscriptions API

 Use webhook subscription endpoints to list, create, inspect, update, and delete event subscriptions for the authenticated workspace.

-POST /v1/webhook-subscriptions creates a subscription and returns the signing secret once.
-Store that secret immediately because it is needed to verify that future event deliveries came from Mailrith.
+`POST /v1/webhook-subscriptions` creates a subscription and returns the signing secret once.
+Store the signing secret immediately because your receiver needs the secret to verify that future event deliveries came from Mailrith.

-When updating a subscription, confirm the new endpoint is already deployed and able to receive events.
-When deleting a subscription, confirm the downstream system no longer depends on those events.
+Before you update a subscription, confirm that the new endpoint is deployed and can receive events successfully.
+Before you delete a subscription, confirm that the downstream system no longer depends on those events.

 curl -X POST https://api.mailrith.com/v1/webhook-subscriptions \